AlfieDarko/Till-Tech-Test/README.md

 I tried not to leave comments to explain the obvious parts of the code but I feel on a few occasions I had to leave a line explaining a private function.
 Perhaps that meant that that piece of code wasn't as readable as I thought?

+I would have liked to go through the code more thoroughly to DRY the codebase .

 I would have also set up my linting tools at the very beginning.

 ## Meta